-- There are many other fresh vegetable choices that can be added to mix up this dish to your own liking.
+- Many other fresh vegetable choices can be added to mix up this dish to your liking.
 Try mixing in diced avocado right before serving.
 Keep in mind that ripe avocado does brown so it’s not an ingredient that you want to add too far ahead of time.
 A little bit of onion is also a flavorful choice.

-- Cheese: Sharp cheeses like feta cheese complements the Green Goddess dressing.
+- Cheese: Sharp cheeses like feta cheese complement the Green Goddess dressing.

 - Mix up the seasonings: Garlic clove, fresh chives, lime juice, fresh dill, fresh parsley, and kosher salt all go great.

 - The easiest way to make no peel hard boiled eggs.

 - Tomatoes, cucumbers, and red onions make up this beautiful Shirazi Salad Recipe!

 - The year grated eggs became a thing.